mlflow/mlflow/docs/source/model-registry.rst

 Promoting an MLflow Model across environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Over the course of a model’s lifecycle, it might progress through various separate environments like development, testing, staging, production, and so on.
-This segregation facilitates continuous integration and deployment for the model.
-In MLflow, you can use registered models to set up environments for your MLflow Models, where each registered model corresponds to a specific environment.
-Furthermore, you can configure access controls for the registered models using :ref:`MLflow Authentication <auth>`.
-Then, to promote MLflow Models across environments, you can use the :meth:`~mlflow.client.MlflowClient.copy_model_version` method to copy model versions across registered models.
+In mature DevOps and MLOps workflows, organizations use separate environments (typically, dev, staging, and prod) with access controls to enable quick development without compromising stability in production.
+In MLflow, you can use registered models and :ref:`MLflow Authentication <auth>` to express access-controlled environments for your MLflow models.
+For example, you can create registered models corresponding to each combination of environment and business problem (e.g.
+`prod.ml_team.revenue_forecasting`, `dev.ml_team.revenue_forecasting`) and configure permissions
+accordingly.
+As you iterate on MLflow models for your business problem, you can promote them through the various environments for continuous integration and deployment.

+For mature production-grade setups, we recommend setting up automated workflows that train and register models in each environment.
+To productionize the latest iteration on a business problem, promote your machine learning code across environments via source control and CI/CD systems.

+For simple model deployment use cases, you can register your trained MLflow Model to a dev environment registered model as the latest model version and then use :meth:`~mlflow.client.MlflowClient.copy_model_version` to promote it across registered models.

 .. code-block:: python